Norlock/nvim-traveller/README.md

 - [x] Use git rm if possible
 - [x] Use git mv if possible
 - [x] Telescope integration with directories
- - [x] Start with /var, /etc, /mnt or /usr/share to append specific directory searches to the default one
+- [x] Show last visited directories
 - [x] Opening terminal at desired location
 - [x] Change cwd to git root if possible (optional)
 - [x] Change cwd to traveller (optional)